ghc-proposals/ghc-proposals/proposals/0569-multiline-strings.rst

 #.
 Post-process the string in the following steps:

    #.
-Collapse string gaps

-      * See `Section 2.6 <https://www.haskell.org/onlinereport/haskell2010/haskellch2.html#x7-200002.6>`_ of the Haskell 2010 Report
-      * See the example in *Section 3.3 String gaps*

-   #.
 Split the string by lexical ``newline`` characters (as defined in the `Haskell report <https://www.haskell.org/onlinereport/haskell2010/haskellch2.html#x7-160002.2>`_)

    #.
 Convert leading tabs into spaces